 This song is in honor of Boukmann who gave his life in an effort to rid the world of slavery.
 He presided over Bwa Kayiman, a series of political meetings to plan for the end of slavery in Haiti.
 This event had repercussions worldwide.
 Its success inspired rebellions in South Carolina, Louisianna, Virginia, and throughout the Americas.
-Along with the efforts of abolitionists elsewhere, the Bwa Kayiman Reunion led to the end of legal slavery worldwide.
+Along with the efforts of abolitionists elsewhere, the Bwa Kayiman Gatherings led to the end of legal slavery worldwide.
 Boukmann, Haitian revolutionaries, and other abolitionists transformed the world from one that depended on slave labor to one that functions with paid workers.

 The song eulogizes Boukmann because he helped to organize a Revolution that led the world to the most important moral milestones of the past few millenniums.
 Haiti is the first modern nation to ban slavery and to uphold the dignity of all human beings under the law.
 The statement “Nou pat fè Bwa Kayiman pou n sèvi etranje” is a way of saying that we are indebted to Boukmann’s legacy to protect the sovereignty of the country.
 Since Boukmann fought for our rights when he was alive, many Haitian people appeal to him to continue to provide guidance to us as a spirit, a Lwa.